 Out of curiosity, I asked the lady behind the counter how many Cook Islands drivers license applicants she has to process and reject in a day.
 On average, she said, there are 60 foreign license applications, of which 50 will pass.

 So we will stick with these numbers for the unofficial statistics for this process.

-Crime on Cook Islands is relatively low; however, petty criminals usually target tourists.
-Some of the most common crimes involves breaking into tourists’ accommodations.
+Crime on the Cook Islands is relatively low; however, petty criminals usually target tourists.
+Some of the most common crimes involve breaking into tourist accommodations.

 Rental motorcycles and helmets are sometimes targeted.
 In Rarotonga, don’t leave your keys in your motorcycle, and lock up or bring your helmets inside.

 Here is the Cook Islands Driver’s License official page.

 Using your scooter makes it much easier to do a Cook Islands food tour!